NREL/PRAS/docs/src/quickstart.md

 ## Capacity Credit Calculations

-Capacity credit calcuations build on probabilistic resource adequacy assessment to provided capacity-based quantifications of the marginal benefit to system resource adequacy associated with a specific resource or collection of resources.
+Capacity credit calculations build on probabilistic resource adequacy assessment to provide capacity-based quantifications of the marginal benefit to system resource adequacy associated with a specific resource or collection of resources.
 Two capacity credit metrics (EFC and ELCC) are currently supported.

 ### Equivalent Firm Capacity (EFC)